 Mollenkamp is equally out-of-the-box with this Salt and Wind recipe, and the results are just as satisfying.
 Silver tequila, lime juice, agave syrup, and mint leaves are combined with ice and served with a garnish of more pineapple and mint.
 It's "a margarita and julep hybrid" that makes it easy to enjoy these delicious flavors in one glass.

-Tip Before Drinking: "Wrap a few handfuls of ice cubes in a clean towel or ice crusher bag and, using a mallet, rolling pin, or muddler, tap until all the ice is broken up and crushed," Mollenkamp writes.
-"You want a mix of ice sizes from pea-sized to snowlike."
+Wrap ice cubes in a towel or ice crusher bag and break up using a mallet or rolling pin to create a mix of ice sizes from pea-sized to snowlike.

-Kiwi Pineapple Agua Fresca
+11. Kiwi Pineapple Agua Fresca

-All right, so there isn't any alcohol in this agua fresca recipe from Joyful Healthy Eats, but think of it as a bonus mocktail option after you've had your fill of the above drinks.
+There might not be any alcohol in this agua fresca recipe from Joyful Healthy Eats, but think of it as a bonus mocktail option after you've had your fill of the above drinks.
 Krista Rollins mixes fresh pineapple with whole, skinless kiwis in a blender with water, and then serves it up in a chilled pitcher.
 "It only has three ingredients and no refined sugar," she says.
 "It's literally just fresh kiwi, fresh pineapple, and water."
 Basically, it's the drink you need when you're looking to reset.